Biohazard4x/Resident-Evil-4-.FCV/README.md

 ## 6. Padding

 To maintain alignment, the header (up to pointer table) must be padded to a **16-byte boundary**.
-If the calculated size isnât aligned, zero bytes are inserted.
+If the calculated size isn't aligned, zero bytes are inserted.
 **This padding is always expected and must be respected**âomitting it will break file parsing.

 ---